quanganhtranngo/quanganhtranngo.github.io/content/_index.md

 # Hi, my name is Alex!

-I'm a graduate student from the Department of Psychology, Indiana University.
+I'm a PhD student from the Department of Psychology, Indiana University.